CalcKit

 - What it means

-- Dependants increase the cost of being underprepared, so the ideal fund is higher.
-Read this together with Months protected (2.4 months) to see what is driving the result.
+- With no dependants, the recommended buffer is driven more by income and debt risk.
+Read this together with Months protected (6.4 months) to see what is driving the result.

 - Why it matters